It's OK to crank up the music, Florida Supreme Court rules

 In a unanimous ruling, the state's highest court affirmed a pair of lower-court opinions that a 2007 state law prohibiting loud music while driving violated the U.S. Constitution's First Amendment, which guarantees freedom of expression.

-Catalano received a $73 ticket in 2007 for violating the newly enacted law that prohibited motorists from playing music that is "plainly audible" 25 feet away.
-Motorists traveling by hospitals, schools and churches were subjected to even stricter standards.
+Catalano received a $73 ticket in 2007 for violating the newly enacted law that prohibited motorists from playing music that is "plainly audible" 25 feet (7.6 meters) away.
+Motorists travelling by hospitals, schools and churches were subjected to even stricter standards.

 Catalano, a Clearwater lawyer, challenged the law as subjective, arguing that determining whether music was too loud was in the ears of the beholder.